rdswift/hhb/SPECS.md

 &nbsp;
 ### 5.1 Program Configuration Files
 * INI style plain text file
-* read from the first configuration file found in the following locations (checked in order of preference): (1) program directory; (2) the current roaming user app data directory.
+* read from the current user's roaming app data directory
 * created if not found
-* written to the first directory with write access at the following locations (checked in order of preference): (1) program directory; (2) the current roaming user app data directory.
+* written to the current user's roaming app data directory

 &nbsp;
 Information to include in this file: